marle3003/mokapi/docs/configuration/dynamic/file.md

 ```

 ### Include
-One or more patterns that a file must match, except when empty.
-The filter is only applied to files.
+A list of glob patterns that files must match to be processed.
+- Applied only to files (not directories)
+- If empty or omitted, all files are included
+- If specified, a file must match at least one pattern to be included

 ```yaml tab=File (YAML)
 providers: